What is the Feminist Strategic Litigation Project?

 Throughout the project, LEAF will engage with other organizations and individuals involved in feminist advocacy and service delivery.
 This includes through:

-- Consultations on the impact of LEAF’s past strategic litigation, and the impact of feminist strategic litigation more broadly
+- Consultations on the impact of LEAF’s past work, and the impact of feminist strategic litigation more broadly

 - A needs assessment survey to identify key issues impacting the equality rights of women and girls through an intersectional lens

-- A symposium bringing together experts on law and gender equality, including those whose expertise derives from lived experience of inequality
+- A symposium bringing together experts on law and gender equality, including those with expertise from their lived experience of inequality

-- Engagement and communication throughout the test phase of the feminist strategic litigation plan
+- Engagement and communication while LEAF tests its new feminist strategic litigation plan

 Project Director, Feminist Strategic Litigation Project